 Software versions under 2.0 use the frequency throttle to communicate with the engine.
 A square wave frequency signal from 150 Hz to 375 Hz is sent from the INTELLISYS controller to the engine controller.
 The signal is a linear signal from 150 Hz at engine idle (1200 RPM) to 375 Hz at maximum run speed (1800 RPM).
-The software revision with this capability does not support engine diagnostics.

-Figure 9-2 shows signals between the engine controller and the INTELLISYS Controller.
+Figure 2 shows signals between the engine controller and the INTELLISYS Controller.